yoshihingis/Chinermn-Dockerfile/README.md

 # Chinermn-Dockerfile
-This Dockerfile is base on beta release ChainerMN ny PFU.
+This Dockerfile is base on beta release ChainerMN ny PFN.

 (1)Usage
  1.At first,please build dockerfile